UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 They can be used to upload quantum and classical programs comprising a hybrid quantum algorithm together as *hybrid program*.
 Thus, the programs are provisioned close together, and their communication is optimized, which improves the performance of hybrid quantum algorithms performing multiple iterations of quantum and classical processing.

+For this use case, also a demo video is available on [YouTube](https://youtu.be/cXOkt0vVivo).

 In the following sections, we present the analysis and rewrite method based on the workflow model shown below:

 ![Exemplary Quantum Workflow](./docs/exemplary-quantum-workflow.png)